SongComposer: A Large Language Model for Lyric and Melody Generation in Song Composition: Ethics Statements

 The proposed work, SongComposer, a large language model designed for generating songs, has the potential impact on various aspects of society.
 On the positive side, SongComposer effortlessly creates high-quality songs with melodies and lyrics which can optimize the music creation process, allowing individuals with limited musical training to express their creativity and contribute to the music landscape.

 However, as SongComposer generates songs autonomously, there is a risk of potential copyright infringement or misuse of intellectual property.
-Proper measures need to be in place to ensure that the generated songs adhere to copyright laws and protect the rights of original composers and authors.
+We have conducted a preliminary memorization analysis shown in Figure~\ref{fig:mem}.
+However, proper measures still need to be in place to ensure that the generated songs adhere to copyright laws and protect the rights of original composers and authors.

 In conclusion, while SongComposer presents exciting possibilities for the music industry and creative expression, its development should be accompanied by careful consideration of ethical and societal implications.